Last Updated on November 10, 2022

 - Increased clientele by 45% in 22 months using a four-part plan.

-- Refined service offering by surveying 120 top clients, collecting feedback, and redesigning the product list.
+- Refined the service offerings by surveying 120 top clients, collecting feedback, and redesigning the product list.
 Improved customer satisfaction survey scores by 47%.

 - Designed and ran sales training programs that increased the average revenue of 13 sales reps by 29%.